 Ozzy Osbourne

 Osbourne became a founding member of Black Sabbath in 1968, providing lead vocals from their self-titled debut album in 1970 to Never Say Die! in 1978.
 The band was highly influential in the development of heavy metal music, in particular their critically acclaimed releases Paranoid, Master of Reality, and Sabbath Bloody Sabbath.
-Osbourne was fired from Black Sabbath in 1979 due to alcohol and drug problems.
+Osbourne was fired from Black Sabbath in 1979 due to problems with alcohol and other drugs.
 He then began a successful solo career with Blizzard of Ozz in 1980 and has released 13 studio albums, the first seven of which received multi-platinum certifications in the US.
 He has since reunited with Black Sabbath on several occasions.
 He rejoined in 1997 and helped record the group's final studio album, 13 (2013), before they embarked on a farewell tour that ended with a 2017 performance in their native Birmingham.

 Osbourne has sold over 100 million albums, including his solo work and Black Sabbath releases.
 He was inducted into the Rock and Roll Hall of Fame as a member of Black Sabbath in 2006 and as a solo artist in 2024.
 He was also inducted into the UK Music Hall of Fame both solo and with Black Sabbath in 2005.
 He has been honoured with stars on the Hollywood Walk of Fame and Birmingham Walk of Stars.
 At the 2014 MTV Europe Music Awards, he received the Global Icon Award.
 In 2015, he received the Ivor Novello Award for Lifetime Achievement from the British Academy of Songwriters, Composers and Authors.